Generative adversarial network: History

 Adversarial machine learning has other uses besides generative modeling and can be applied to models other than neural networks.
 In control theory, adversarial learning based on neural networks was used in 2006 to train robust controllers in a game theoretic sense, by alternating the iterations between a minimizer policy, the controller, and a maximizer policy, the disturbance.

 In 2017, a GAN was used for image enhancement focusing on realistic textures rather than pixel-accuracy, producing a higher image quality at high magnification.
 In 2017, the first faces were generated.
 These were exhibited in February 2018 at the Grand Palais.
 Faces generated by StyleGAN in 2019 drew comparisons with Deepfakes.

-Beginning in 2017, GAN technology began to make its presence felt in the fine arts arena with the appearance of a newly developed implementation which was said to have crossed the threshold of being able to generate unique and appealing abstract paintings, and thus dubbed a "CAN", for "creative adversarial network".
-A GAN system was used to create the 2018 painting Edmond de Belamy, which sold for US$432,500.
-An early 2019 article by members of the original CAN team discussed further progress with that system, and gave consideration as well to the overall prospects for an AI-enabled art.

-In May 2019, researchers at Samsung demonstrated a GAN-based system that produces videos of a person speaking, given only a single photo of that person.